 If you or a loved one is struggling with addiction, MAT can help because this innovative program combines both supportive methods and therapies with targeted medication to ease both physical and emotional needs.
 Most adults coping with addiction to opioids, alcohol, and other substances can benefit from this successful and integrated approach.
 Patients taking select anti-anxiety medications may need to choose an alternative therapy.
 MAT is not ideal for use with these medications.

-MAT is still an emerging treatment; this innovative and successful approach to recovery is only available at select Florida detox center locations.
-If you are struggling with addiction or have a loved one in need of support and help through the recovery process, you have options.
+If you are struggling with addiction or have a loved one in need of support and help through the recovery process, you have options such as MAT.
 Of course, learning more about how MAT works can help you determine if this beneficial treatment is right for you.

 Discover How Tides Edge Detox Can Give Hope to Individuals and Families in Florida